exakat/exakat/docs/Annex.rst

 List of analyzers, by version of introduction, newest to oldest.
 In parenthesis, the first element is the analyzer name, used with 'analyze -P' command, and the seconds, if any, are the recipes, used with the -T option.
 Recipes are separated by commas, as the same analysis may be used in several recipes.

+* 1.5.3

+  * Don't Loop On Yield (Structures/DontLoopOnYield)
+  * Variable May Be Non-Global (Structures/VariableMayBeNonGlobal ; Unassigned)

 * 1.5.2

   * PHP Exception (Exceptions/IsPhpException)
+  * Should Yield With Key (Functions/ShouldYieldWithKey ; Analyze)
   * ext/decimal (Extensions/Extdecimal ; Appinfo)
   * ext/psr (Extensions/Extpsr ; Appinfo)